OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 Recommendation to have this done sooner rather than later.
 This should always be cleared on any PR and related Issue that is merged.

 ##### later
 Recommendation to have this done later.
-This doesn't mean never *(that is a mightfix or wontfix label)*.
+This doesn't mean never *(that may be a mightfix or wontfix label)*.
 This should always be cleared on any PR and related Issue that is merged.

 ##### mightfix
 Someone with privileges is considering adding a fix in to acccomodate a feature or enhancement.